mitranim/wordplay/readme.md

 lowgin (entrance in a low position, possibly to a gyne) © M

-brokefast (morning food you just had) © Yury © Mitranim
+brokefast (morning food you just had) © Y

 Gearmany (where they make machinery) © M